mozilla/configman/docs/tutorial.rst

 In the ``tutorial01.py`` example, we fetched the command line arguments using the reference to argv from the sys module.
-We couldn't do that in the second tutorial because sys.argv included the command line switch '--devowel'.
+We couldn't do that in the second tutorial because sys.argv included the command line switch *--devowel*.
 We don't want that as part of the output.  ``configman`` offers a version of the command line arguments with the switches removed.
-That's the ''config_manager.args'' reference inside the generator expression.
+That's the *config_manager.args* reference inside the generator expression.

 Intermediate